Converting livestock to organic

 Conventional poultry may be converted to organic production (meat and eggs) only if it was raised organically beginning the second day of life (e.g., “day-old chicks”).

 Which livestock are not eligible for organic conversion?

 Under no circumstances can conventional animals be converted or sold as organic slaughter stock.

 However, slaughter stock under full organic management beginning no later than the third trimester of gestation is eligible for certification.
-The mother cow — or other animal — must be managed organically for at least the last three (3) months before the slaughter animal was born.
+The mother cow — or other animal — must be managed organically for at least the last third of gestation before the slaughter animal was born.